-Material is dredged from the sea bed and pumped to shore along with large amounts of water.
-As the dredged material is pumped onto the beach the water drains away leaving the sand behind.
+Material is dredged from the sea bed and pumped to shore along with large amounts of the dredged water.
+As material is pumped onto the beach the water drains away leaving the sand behind.

 Image: cc-by-sa/2.0 - Building up the beach cc-by-sa/2.0 - © Evelyn Simak - geograph.org.uk/p/995159